 Rocky

-Stoneys Rockin’ Robin (aka Rocky) is a 24 year old paint horse.
-He is a favorite because of his goofy personality.
+Stoneys Rockin’ Robin (aka Rocky) is a 25 year old paint horse.
+He is a personality will challenge you to be a true leader.

 Bear